-- 13. Use and operation of the project and its appurtenances shall be conducted in compliance with the City's General Performance Standards for all uses (Section 21.21.040 of Chapter 21.21 Performance Standards of the City's Zoning Ordinance). - 14.
-Prior to occupancy, curb, gutter and sidewalk shall be reconstructed along the frontage of the project on Spring Street.
-A right turn lane to 4th Street, shall be provided by reconstructing the curb and gutter on Spring Street from 4th Street 100 feet south, in accordance with the Spring Street Master Plan.
+- 17. Prior to occupancy, curb, gutter and sidewalk shall be reconstructed along the frontage of the project on Spring Street.
 Curb returns at 4th Street shall have a 30-foot radius.
-A two-foot offer of dedication of public right-of-way is required on Spring Street. - 15.
-Prior to occupancy, curb, gutter and sidewalk shall be constructed along the project frontage on 4th Street.
+A two-foot offer of dedication of public right-of-way is required on Spring Street. - 18.
+Prior to occupancy, curb, gutter and sidewalk shall be constructed along the project frontage on 4th Street in accordance with plans approved by the City Engineer.
 4th Street improvements shall be designed to accommodate eastbound and westbound thru traffic lanes, a westbound Class II bikeway, and a center turn lane.
 The total design width of 4th Street shall be 48 feet.
-An asphalt curb shall be placed on the south side of 4th Street.
-The vertical profile of 4th Street shall be in accordance with the ultimate plan as approved by the City Engineer for the underpass to Riverside Avenue. - 16.
-In accordance with the Plan Line for 4th Street, a minimum four (4) foot offer of dedication for public right-of-way shall be made along the frontage of the property or as needed to accommodate the sidewalk and parkway design. - 17.
-Prior to issuance of a building permit, a traffic study must be provided in order to determine the fair share participation in the cost of installation of a traffic signal at the intersection of 4th and Spring Streets.
-The traffic study will also address the design and length of turn pockets at 4th Street and the project entrance. - 18.
-Sidewalks on 4th Street shall be a minimum of 10 feet wide and shall include paver block treatments.
-Trees shall be located outside of the sidewalk at locations to be approved by DRC.
-Street furniture including benches, trash enclosures and news racks, shall be placed in accordance with downtown standards. - 19.
-Street lights shall be provided along 4th and Spring Streets in accordance with City Ornamental Light Fixture Standards and the Spring Street Master Plan. - 20.
-A transit stop shall be provided on 4th Street in accordance with plans approved by the City Engineer.
-Architectural design shall be consistent with the project design theme. - 21.
-All existing overhead utilities on, or adjacent to the project along 4th Street must be relocated underground. - 22.
-Prior to occupancy, the existing storm drain across Spring Street must be reconstructed in accordance with drainage calculations provided by a Civil Engineer.
-The applicant may request the City Council for reimbursement of the cost of construction of the storm drain.
-Storm drainage improvements shall be provided along project frontage in a manner to be approved by the City Engineer. - 23.
-If the project cannot be served by the existing sewer line in Spring Street, a new sewer line must be extended in Pine Street from 8th Street to serve the project.
-A reimbursement agreement may be
+A temporary asphalt curb shall be placed on the south side of 4th Street.
+The vertical profile of 4th Street shall be designed consistent with the Plan Line adopted by the City Council for the underpass to Riverside Avenue. - 19.
+In accordance with the Plan Line for 4th Street, a minimum four (4) foot offer of dedication for public right-of-way shall be made along the frontage of the property or more as needed to accommodate the sidewalk and parkway design. - 20.
+Prior to occupancy of a building the traffic study must be amended in order to determine the fair share participation in the cost of installation of a traffic signal at the intersection of 4th and Spring Streets as approved by the City Engineer.
+A right turn lane to 4th Street shall be provided by reconstructing the curb and gutter on Spring Street from 4th Street 100 feet south with the installation of the traffic signal. - 21.
+Sidewalks on 4th Street shall be a minimum of 10 feet wide shall include paver block treatments.
+Trees shall be located in tree wells in the sidewalk at locations to be approved by DRC.
+Street furniture including benches, trash enclosures and news racks, shall be placed in accordance with downtown standards. - 22.
+Street lights shall be provided along 4th and Spring Streets in accordance with City Ornamental Light Fixture Standards and the Spring Street Master Plan. - 23.
+A transit stop shall be provided on 4th Street in accordance with plans approved by the City Engineer. - 24.
+All existing overhead utilities on or adjacent to the area of the project must be relocated underground.

+- 25. Prior to occupancy, the existing storm drain across Spring Street must be reconstructed in accordance with drainage calculations provided by a Civil Engineer.
+The applicant may request the City Council for reimbursement of the cost of construction of the storm drain. - A sewer line must be extended in Pine Street from 8th Street to serve the project.
+A 26. reimbursement agreement may be established for the sewer line in Pine Street so that other properties served by the new sewer will reimburse the applicant. - Prior to grading permit, the applicant shall provide plans for the treatment of storm water leaving 27. the site.